Paying for Rehab with the Affordable Care Act

 What is the Affordable Care Act (ACA)?

-The Patient Protection and Affordable Care Act (ACA) is a health care system law passed in 2010 that covers addiction treatment.
+An increasingly popular way of paying for drug and alcohol rehab, the Patient Protection and Affordable Care Act (ACA) is a health care system law passed in 2010 that covers addiction treatment.
 If you are addicted to drugs and alcohol, the ACA may be a way to help pay for it.

 Under the ACA, addiction is no longer considered a pre-existing condition for insurance purposes.